ciribob/DCS-CTLD/README.md

 ##Crate Unpacking
 Once you have sling loaded and successfully dropped your crate, you can land and list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu, as well as unpack nearby crates using the same menu.
 Crates cannot be unpacked near a logistics unit.

 To build a HAWK AA system you will need to slingload all 3 parts - Launcher, Track Radar and Search Radar - and drop the crates within 100m of each other.
 If you try to build the system without all the parts, a message will list which parts are missing.
+The HAWK system by default will spawn with 3 launchers as it usually fires off 3 missiles at one target at a time.
+If you want to change the amount of launchers it has, edit the ```ctld.hawkLaunchers``` option in the user configuration at the top of the CTLD.lua file.

 Parts Missing:
 ![alt text](http://i1056.photobucket.com/albums/t379/cfisher881/dcs%202015-05-10%2016-45-15-05_zpsv856jhw3.png~original "Hawk Parts missing")